Mariano-Github/Edge-Drivers-Beta/st-zigbee-motion-sensor/README.md

-## Edge Drive for SmartThings Motion sensor:
+## Edge Driver for SmartThings Motion sensor:

 GP-U999SJVLBEA
 With settings for Custom temperature Reports